 9) Wideford Hill Cairn

-On the north-western slope of the Orkney mainland’s tallest hill is a 5000 year old Neolithic cairn.
+Wideford Hill is one of the Orkney mainland’s most distinctive hills, and sits right outside Kirkwall, On the north-western slope is a 5000 year old Neolithic cairn.
 Though the original entrance was at the front, Wideford Cairn can now only be accessed by a sliding hatch at the top and a ladder.
 Kids will really enjoy this adventure (though mind on to take a torch!)
 There are also some great panoramic photos to be taken!